danielrosen29/PoliticalYouTube_LLM/README.md

 Our data collection focused on comments from two highly influential and politically divergent YouTube channels: The Young Turks (liberal) and Turning Point USA (conservative).
 These channels were selected due to their substantial viewership and active comment sections, providing a rich source of politically charged discourse.

+The decision for the size of the models' fine-tuning training sets was a pivotal step in our research, requiring careful consideration to balance the scope of our models with the financial constraints imposed by the use of the OpenAI API for fine-tuning.
+Ultimately, we decided we would construct four distinct models for both major political orientation—progressive and conservative—each with training sets of sizes increasing exponentially from 5^2 to 5^5 examples.
+The decision to cap the size at 5^5 was primarily driven by budgetary limits.

 **Metrics:**